-We are a Seattle community where neighbors barter locally produced products.
+Backyard Barter is a Seattle community where neighbors barter locally produced products.
 If this is your first visit to our site, welcome!
 Here is some basic info about who we are and how our barters work.
-If you are an existing website member looking for online bartering connections AND you also follow us on facebook, please visit our facebook bartering group.
-Our updated full site will be live in 2015, and we will reach out to members as it develops.
-Please visit our facebook page for more info.
+If you are an existing website member looking for online bartering connections AND you also follow us on facebook, check out our facebook bartering group.

 Backyard Barter Team